pnp/generator-spfx/docs/contribution-guidelines.md

 # Contribution Guidelines

-There are not many contribution guidelines but here are some helpers and how we build the Yeoman generator.
+There are not many contribution guidelines yet.
+If you currently not familiar with Yeoman generator development you find currently some helping links.

 ## Basic technologies to know